2 Esdras 13

 3And I saw, and behold, there came up from the sea a man, and he flew with the clouds of heaven.
 And whithersoever the voice of him went, all that heard his voice were afraid; and they trembled.

 A man.
-The word is anthropos—human form, yet more than human.
-He does not walk the earth as other men.
+The Latin keeps it simple - homo, human form, and yet this one does not walk the earth as you and I do.
 He flies with the clouds of heaven.
-In biblical imagery, the clouds are the throne of God, the place of His glory, the realm where He dwells.
-This man is human yet rides upon the very seat of divinity.
-And his voice—when he speaks, those who hear him tremble with fear.
+In biblical imagery the clouds are the chariot and throne of God, the place of His glory, the realm where He dwells.
+So here is a human figure riding the very seat of divinity.
+And the voice: when he speaks, everyone who hears it shakes.

 2 Esdras 13:8-13Multitudes Gather to Make War